Discover the Harvey Region through art, story, and place.

 1. Leschenault Estuary Eco Museum Mural — Jack Bromell

-Experience Bromell’s intricate celebration of nature along the stunning estuary foreshore, then wander the nearby Australind Jetty Walk for scenic views and birdlife.
+Begin your journey along the estuary foreshore with Bromell’s intricate celebration of local flora and fauna.
+Afterwards, take a stroll along the Australind Jetty Walk for scenic views and birdlife.

 2. Heart & Home Sculpture — Nic & Alex Mickle

-A warm sculptural tribute to community and connection.
-While you’re here, enjoy the riverfront atmosphere at Ridley Place.
+Continue into along north along the estray to discover this warm tribute to community and connection by Nic & Alex Mickle.
+While you’re here, soak up the riverfront atmosphere at Ridley Place.

 3. Banksia Nut Sculpture — Chris Collard

-A beautifully crafted piece honouring local flora and woodworking skill.
+Just nearby, Chris Collard’s beautifully crafted piece celebrates local flora and woodworking skill.
 Pair your visit with a stop at the Featured Wood Gallery & Museum to explore more craftsmanship.

 4. Memories of Brunswick Mural — Jacob Butler (Shakey)

-A vibrant artwork capturing the spirit and stories of Brunswick.
-Make time to visit the nearby Brunswick Swimming Hole for a refreshing break.
+As you head inland, this vibrant artwork by Shakey captures the spirit and stories of Brunswick.
+Make time to visit the nearby Brunswick Swimming Hole for a refreshing pause.

 5. Cookernup Mosaic Entry Statement — Anthea Ward

-This colourful mosaic welcomes you into Cookernup with creativity and community pride.
-Continue your journey to Logue Brook Dam for nature walks and water views.
+This colourful mosaic welcomes you into Cookernup with creativity and community pride, one of a handful of mosaic entry statements created by local Anthea Ward.
+Continue your journey to Logue Brook Dam for nature walks and sweeping water views.

 6. Once Upon a Time Mural — Andrew Frazer